 Tickets for the Chamber Music Series start at $29, and Classically Uncorked presented by Grgich Hills Estate tickets start at $50.
 Gala tickets start at $300.

-Soiree Series tickets start at $225 (currently available to donors of $3,000 or more) and will go on sale to the public May 16.
-Prices are subject to change; purchase early for the best prices and seating.
+Soiree Series tickets start at $225 (currently available to donors of $3,000 or more) and will go on sale to the general public May 16.
+Bravo!
+Vail ticket prices are subject to change; purchase early for the best prices and seating.

-Green Passes are non-transferable and provide lawn seats to all 20 orchestral concerts.
+Green Passes are non-transferable and provide lawn seating to all 20 orchestral concerts.
 Green Pass pricing is $180, increasing to $220 after June 1.
 Transferable passes may be shared among users.
 Transferable pricing is $280, increasing to $320 after June 1.
-Student and teacher passes are also available.
+Student and teacher passes are also available; call for details.

 On June 29, the Dallas Symphony Orchestra opens with Carl Orff’s operatic masterpiece, “Carmina Burana.”
 “Ellis Hall: Ray Charles, Motown and Beyond,” will be performed on July 2.
 On July 3, violinist Augustin Hadelich plays Max Bruch’s Violin Concerto.
 The residency concludes on July 6 with works by Amadeus Mozart and Dmitri Shostakovich.